KEANAPRZ/SCM-METACRAFTERS/README.md

 Second Module Assement For MetaCrafters ETH + AVAX PROOF: Intermediate EVM Course

 # Description
-The Assessment contract is a simple banking contract that allows the owner to deposit, withdraw, and transfer funds.
-The contract has three main functions: deposit, withdraw, and transfer.
-The contract uses require statements to ensure that the sender is the owner and that the balance is sufficient for the requested withdrawal.
-The contract also uses assert statements to ensure that the balance is updated correctly.
-The app also include a Calculate factorial which calculate the factorial of the given amount.
+The Assessment contract is a simple smart contract named Assessment that manages a collection of books.
+The contract uses a struct Book to represent each book, with two properties: title and author.

 # Technology Used
 This project utilizes the following technologies: